Pembrokeshire Coast Path Walking Holidays

 The Wales Coast Path

-The Pembrokeshire coast path forms part of the 870 miles of Wales open for discovery along the coast.
-Although our standard itineraries for Pembrokeshire are walked south to north, please bear in mind that the Wales Coast Path is traditionally walked from north to south.
-Further information can be found on our dedicated page for walking the Wales Coast Path.
+The Pembrokeshire Coast Path forms part of the 870-mile Wales Coast Path, which traces the entire Welsh coastline.
+While our standard Pembrokeshire itineraries are typically walked south to north, the Wales Coast Path as a whole is traditionally followed from north to south.
+Further information can be found on our dedicated Wales Coast Path page.

 Following Pembrokeshire, Ceredigion offers similar routes across beaches albeit with more remote sections of coast, as well as tiny fishing villages and the university town of Aberystwyth.
 From here, follow the path onward to the Carmarthenshire - for quaint villages, coastal castles and miles of sweeping shoreline.